-Chacala has hosted a free Music & Arts Festival run by the community every year in March since 2014.
-It features children's performance, local visual artists and printmakers, bands, solo acts, dance groups & even theatrical performances.
-The line up is varied and the festival is designed to be inclusive to different nationalities, ages & backgrounds.
-Why not arrange your trip to Chacala during the Festival dates?
-It takes place during the Benito Juarez holiday weekend around the middle of March.
+The Chacala community has hosted a free-admission Music and Arts Festival every year in March since 2014.
+It features children's shows, local visual and graphic artists, bands, soloists, dance groups, and even theater performances.
+The programming is varied and the festival is designed to include different nationalities, ages and origins.
+Why not organize your trip to Chacala during the Festival dates?
+It takes place during the Benito Juárez holiday weekend in mid-March.

-We are a team of community volunteers from different countries, professions & backgrounds.
-What we have in common is a love for the arts, a faith in their power to enable positive change & a passion for this small, traditional community on the Riviera Nayarit.
-Here is our mission for Festival Chacala:
+We are a team of community volunteers from different countries, professions and backgrounds, what we have in common is a love of the arts, faith in its power to enable positive change and passion for this small, traditional community on the Riviera Nayarit.
+This is our mission for the Festival in Chacala.

-To provide an annual celebration & a year-round calendar of wide ranging arts performances & events for neighbors of & visitors to Chacala and position our community as a traditional Mexican beach town with high quality artistic values & a rich cultural life.
+visitors to Chacala, and thus position our community as a traditional Mexican coastal town with high-quality artistic values and a rich cultural life.

-Supplement existing arts education for the youth in the community with additional education and performance opportunities to stimulate, develop and nurture talent in the community.
+We seek to complement existing arts education for young people in the community with additional educational and performance opportunities to stimulate, develop and nurture talent in the community.

-Building on existing programs such as El Jardín Montessori Waldorf School & the Cambiando Vidas scholarship program, our intention is for the arts to bridge cultural gaps & provide local children a window to a world of possibilities for the future & give them a place to express themselves.
+Building on existing programs such as the El Jardín Montessori Waldorf School and the Changing Lives scholarship program, our intention is for the arts to bridge cultural gaps and give local children a window into a world of possibilities for the future, as well as provide them with a place to express yourself.

-A major tenet of the Chacala Music & Art Festival is to provide music and art education opportunities to all the children in the community.
-In addition, locals and visitors alike delight in being able to expose their families to professional, high-quality performances at the free, 4-day festival.
-To that end, in the first two years, the festival has benefitted local children in the following ways:
+Additionally, Chacaleños and visitors to our magical town delight in exposing their families to high-quality professional performances at the free 4-day festival.
+To that end, in the first two years, the festival has benefited local children in the following ways:

-1. Provided 50+ local children weekly music education, rehearsal, and performance experience.
+1. Provided over 50 local children with weekly music education, rehearsals and stage experience.

-2. Exposed 100+ of our youngest children to music through the KinderMusik program.
-In addition to the local kindergarten children, this program piggy-backs on a “bookmobile” program sponsored by Rotary that involves Jannel Tessari, so the program travels to several remote villages near Chacala, benefitting an additional 100 children.
+2. Exposed over 100 of our youngest children to music through the KinderMusik program.
+In addition to local preschool children, this program relies on a Rotary-sponsored "travelling library" program involving Jannel Tessari, so the program travels to several remote villages near Chacala, benefiting another 100 children.

-3. Provided local high school students instruction in instrumental rehearsal and performance.
-Additionally, visiting musicians who perform in the Festival usually spend time with the students sharing their music, performing, etc.
+3. Provided local high school students with instruction in instrumental rehearsals and performances.
+Additionally, visiting musicians performing at the Festival typically spend time with students sharing their music, performances, etc.

-4. Exposed local children to visual arts through exhibition and hands-on instruction.
-The visual art component of the Festival was initiated in 2015, which was principally exhibition.
-It has included teaching by qualified art teachers during and after the two-week Chacala Artists Residency Program, and there are more programs being developed this year.
+4. Familiarize local children with the visual arts through exposure and hands-on instruction.
+The visual art component of the Festival began in 2015, through an exhibition.
+It has since included teaching by qualified art teachers during and after the two-week Chacala Artist Residency Programme, with more programs being developed this year.